charliecash310/OpenAI-Cookbook-Linux-Windows-GPT-5/README.md

-# OpenAI-Cookbook-Linux-Windows-GPT-5
+# Cybersecurity Cookbook (GPT-5 Edition)

-OpenAI Cybersecurity Cookbook GPT-5
+See guide in main instructions.